pimutils/khal/README.rst

 khal
 ====

-Khal is a CLI (console), CalDAV_ based calendar programm, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.
+Khal is a CLI (console), CalDAV_ based calendar program, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.

 *khal* is currently in a very early stage of development, has a very limited